andersjanmyr/functional_javascript/higher_order_functions/02_higher.md

 !SLIDE bullets
 # Tail Recursion

-* A optimization of recursive functions
+* An optimization of recursive functions
 * The recursive call must be last in the function
 * Flattens the stack
 * Replaces a `call` with a `jump`